 The effect of barrel distortion is also showing in the above examples - in the 16-35 II and 17-40 images at least.
 While the Canon TS-E 17mm f/4 L Tilt-Shift Lens does have a small amount of barrel distortion, it has significantly less than either the 16-35 or 17-40 at this focal length.
 Compare these lenses in the ISO 12233 Chart comparison tool - you will see the details in the top image enlarged in the 16-35 L II 16mm samples and even more enlarged in the 17-40 L 17mm samples.

+Compare the flare using the site's flare comparison tool.
 Utilizing SWC (Subwavelength Structure Coating), the Canon TS-E 17mm f/4 L Tilt-Shift Lens does a great job controlling flare.
 So do the other two lenses compared here.
 If I was forced to declare a winner, the 17-40 L would be it.
 But the differences between this lens and the TS-E 17 are very small.
 The 16-35 also performs very well, but shows a little flare at narrower apertures.

 Contrast and colors are great, and overall, the Canon TS-E 17mm f/4 L Tilt-Shift Lens performs very well optically.